maodd/shiplib-ios-framework/README.md

     }
     ````

 4. That's it!
-Please let us know any thoughts, questions, or feedback that you have.
+Please send us any thoughts, questions, or feedback that you have.

 ## Customization

-Customizing the experience to fit your application is something you should place close attention to as you integrate the Sincerely Ship Library.
+Customizing the experience to fit your application is something you should place close attention to as you integrate ShipLib.
 The `SYSincerelyController` supports a list of properties, which you can modify to tailor the experience to your application.
 The properties are as follows:

 ### shouldSkipCrop
 A boolean value that indicates whether the crop screen should be skipped.
 Default value: NO